Incomplete Information Robustness: Main results

 Every game admits a generalized potential function with the domain $\mathcal{A}=\{\{A\}\}$, in which case $\mathcal{E}^{F}$ is the set of all BIBCE.
-Thus, if a BIBCE is unique, which is the only element of $\mathcal{E}^{F}$, it is robust.
+The theorem implies that if a BIBCE is unique and is the only element of $\mathcal{E}^{F}$, it is robust.

 \begin{corollary} If a non-redundant game $(T,\Theta,\pi,u)$ has a unique BIBCE, then it is robust. \end{corollary} This result is analogous to the finding in \citet{kajiimorris1997a} that a unique correlated equilibrium of a complete information game is robust.